 All communications are encrypted using both Transport Layer Security and Secure Real-Time Transport Protocol to prevent interception.
 Also, firewalls are installed on the network, administrative functions require multiple levels of authentication, and the data centers are securely protected by electronic systems and on-site specialists.

-One popular rival is 8x8 All-in-One Communications (opens in new tab).
-This is a cheaper option, with plans starting at $12 per user per month, and the basic plan is more comprehensive than RingCentral’s, with video conferencing and unlimited domestic calls.
+One popular rival is 8x8 All-in-One Communications.
+This is a cheaper option, with plans starting at $15 (£10) per user per month, and the basic plan is more comprehensive than RingCentral’s, with video conferencing and unlimited domestic calls.

-Another option is Dialpad (opens in new tab).
-Its basic plan costs $15 per user per month, which is a little cheaper than RingCentral, although with the standard option, this goes up to $25.
-It’s another all-round good service, though there’s no video conferencing feature.
+Another option is Dialpad.
+Its basic plan also costs $15 per user per month, which is a little cheaper than RingCentral, although climbing the subscription hierarchy can quickly add to the cost.
+It’s another all-round good service that has recently made improvements to its video conferencing offerings.

 There’s much to like about RingCentral MVP.
 It has a useful app interface from which employees can easily access voice calls, team chat, video conferences, and more.
 It can also be integrated with a wide range of software, including impressive AI technology.